 Kadaster also carries out international activities.
 As an advisory body, it applies its knowledge of land registrations and geographic information in countries that have need for it.
 Kadaster collaborates with international universities and organisations to share knowledge.
 In addition, it is represented within international umbrella organisations.

 Kadaster is a non-departmental public body, under the political responsibility of The Ministry of the Interior and Kingdom Relations.
 Its Executive Board is chaired by Mrs Dorine Burmanje.

 The plans for reaching its goals Kadaster lays down in its Long-term Policy Plan.
 The plan is publicly available, it is updated every year.
 Also every year, Kadaster publicly accounts for the results it was able to reach in its Annual Report.

-The English pages on our website contain information relevant to our international visitors.
-Should you have further questions, please feel free to contact us by filling in the contact form.
+Do you have questions about our activities?
+Please feel free to contact us by filling in the contact form.